TeachBooks/template/README.md

 Set the repository website as your GitHub Pages website under `Code`- `About` - `Settings icon` - `Website` - `Use your GitHub Pages Website`

 ![GitHub pages as website](figures/use_github_pages_website.png)

+## Features
+- A github repository structure for making a [Jupyter Book](https://github.com/executablebooks/jupyter-book) (`/book`)
+- An empty TeachBook containing an intro page on root, an example markdown page, an example jupyter notebook page, an example references page. and an example credits page. (`/book/_toc.yml`, `/book/_config.yml`, `/book/credits.md`, `/book/intro.md`, `/book/references.md`, `/book/some_content/overview.md`, `/book/some_content/text_and_code.ipynb`)
+- A file ready for adding references (`references.bib`, `/book/references.md`)
+- An example favicon (web browser icon) (`/book/figures/favicon.ico`, `book/_config.yml`.)
+- An example logo (`/book/figures/TUDelft_logo_rgb.png`, `/book/config.yml`)
+- The configuration files set ready to make your Jupyter Notebooks pages work with [live code using our sphinx-thebe extension](https://teachbooks.io/manual/features/live_code.html) and our recommended settings (`/book/config.yml`)
+- An example of setting up preprocessing your table of contents to hide certain draft chapters for eg. students (`_toc.yml`)
+- A file containing all the recommended software packages (`requirements.txt`)
+- A file containing the recommended license CC BY 4.0 (`LICENSE.md`)
+- Our [GitHub workflow for publishing your TeachBook to GitHub Pages](https://github.com/TeachBooks/deploy-book-workflow) (`.github/workflow/call-deploy-book.yml`)
+- A gitignore file containing standard python filetype to ignore (`.gitignore`)
+- A readme containing information how to use the template, which can adjusted after using the template (`README.md`)

 ## Contribute
 This tool's repository is stored on [GitHub](https://github.com/TeachBooks/template).
 The `README.md` of the branch `manual_description` is also part of the [TeachBooks manual](https://teachbooks.io/manual/external/template/README.html) as a submodule.
 If you'd like to contribute, you can create a fork and open a pull request on the [GitHub repository](https://github.com/TeachBooks/template).
 To update the `README.md` shown in the TeachBooks manual, create a fork and open a merge request for the [GitHub repository of the manual](https://github.com/TeachBooks/manual).
 If you intent to clone the manual including its submodules, clone using: `git clone --recurse-submodulesgit@github.com:TeachBooks/manual.git`.